pwrtelegram/pwrtelegram/README.md

 * Please note that this API is still in beta and there might be small bugs.
 To report them contact [Daniil Gentili](https://telegram.me/danogentili).

+## Known bugs

+This API cannot download video and voice files.
+This is a bug of tg-cli.
+The metadata recognition feature works only with files smaller than 40 mb.

 For questions contact https://telegram.me/danogentili or the [official support group](https://telegram.me/pwrtelegramgroup).

 Share this API and its offical channel (https://telegram.me/pwrtelegram) with all of your friends! :)